Spain Hit By Summer-strength Heat In April - UrduPoint

 "It's highly likely (the heatwave) will peak on Thursday and Friday," it added, acknowledging many temperature records had already been beaten on Wednesday.

+On Thursday, the mercury rose above 34 degrees Celsius (93 degrees Fahrenheit) in most of the southern Andalusia region, hitting 38.7C in Cordoba, it said.

-Scorching temperatures have prompted warnings about the "high risk" of wildfires in a nation that has already seen fire ravage 54,000 hectares (133,400 acres) of land so far this year, compared with 17,000 hectares in the same period last year.
+Scorching temperatures have prompted warnings about the high risk of wildfires.
+Spain has already seen fire ravage 54,000 hectares (133,400 acres) of land so far this year, compared with 17,000 hectares in the same period last year.

-Experts say parts of Spain are the driest in a thousand years, with a prolonged drought depleting reservoirs to half of their normal capacity, figures show.
+Experts say parts of the country are the driest in a thousand years, with a prolonged drought depleting reservoirs to half their normal capacity, figures show.

-On Thursday, the mercury was expected to rise above 34 degrees Celsius (93 degrees Fahrenheit) in most of the southern Andalusia region, hitting 37C in the Guadalquivir valley, it said after lowering earlier predictions of 40C.

-On Wednesday, at least three areas around Seville and Huelva recorded temperatures of 37C.
+On Wednesday, at least three areas around the southern cities of Seville and Huelva recorded temperatures of 37C.

-"It's really hot, I keep looking for the shade and for water," Juan Benito, a 33-year-old barman, told AFP in Seville, where many people could be seen fanning themselves to try to keep cool.

-- Climate change - This could be one of the hottest months of April in Spain since records started, said Ruben del Campo, spokesman for Spain's national weather office AEMET.
+- Schools adapt schedules - This could be Spain's hottest April on record, said Ruben del Campo, spokesman for Spain's national weather office AEMET.

 "Due to its intensity and early character, this episode fits with what we are observing climate change causes," he added.